 Nestled at the bottom of the Mourne Mountains and tucked beside the Irish Sea, lies the town of Newcastle.
 Marketing itself as the “activity resort” of Northern Ireland, Newcastle is known for its sandy beach (a perfect starting point for surfing and windsurfing), championship golf course, hiking, and mountain bike tours.
 We decided it was the perfect day to hire bikes in Newcastle!

-After fueling up with a traditional Irish breakfast at our resort, we met up with our guides from Life Adventures and we set off to explore the town of Newcastle.
+After fueling up with a traditional Irish breakfast at our resort, we met up with our guides from Life Adventures and we set off to explore the town.

 With bright blue sunny skies above us and unlimited visibility, our guide took us into the hills around Newcastle to experience the town from above.